ylhyra/ylhyra_content/not_data/content/explanations/Stress.md

 *"'''''MAM'''ma og '''PAB'''bi ætla að koma á '''EFt'''ir''".

 If we wanted to, we could have placed stress on the word "koma", but we don't have to.
-The O in "koma" is normally a [[Long sound|long sound]], but long sounds can only exist where there is stress.
+The O in "koma" is normally a [[long sound]], but long sounds can only exist where there is stress.
 Therefore we pronounce a short O sound in that sentence.

 All long sounds become short when a word is unstressed.